Magnavox Odyssey 400 (1976) – 4NERDS Hardware Archive

 SCORING Digital On-Screen The biggest upgrade over the Odyssey 200’s older score-display method.

-CONTROL 3 Dials Per Side Vertical, horizontal, and “english” give it a more involved feel than the Odyssey 300.
+CONTROL 3 Dials Per Side Vertical, horizontal, and “English” give it a more involved feel than the Odyssey 300.

 DESIGN PHILOSOPHY